A new Directional Algebraic Fast Multipole Method based iterative solver for the Lippmann-Schwinger equation accelerated with HODLR preconditioner: Numerical Results and Discussion

-The $\vec{\psi}(x)$ obtained from the solver is used to compute the approximate $\psi(x),\text{ } \forall x\in\Omega$ using equation~\eqref{eq:7}.
-We use this approximate $\psi(x)$ and $\vec{\psi}(x)$ in equation~\eqref{eq:error}, to get the residual error $E(x)$.
+The $\vec{\psi}(x)$ obtained from the solver is used to compute the approximate $\psi(x),\text{ } \forall x\in\Omega$ using Eq.~\eqref{eq:7}.
+We use this approximate $\psi(x)$ and $\vec{\psi}(x)$ in Eq.~\eqref{eq:error}, to get the residual error $E(x)$.
 It is to be noted that $E(x)$ is used to compute the error not just at the grid points, but $\forall \text{ }x\in\Omega$.
-Further, note that the error, $E(x)$, is the \enquote{true} error in the sense, it captures the error i) due to solver ii) due to discretization - this is because the computation of $f(x)$ in equation~\eqref{eq:error} is exact (upto roundoff) and \emph{does not depend on the grid}.
+Further, note that the error, $E(x)$, is the \enquote{true} error in the sense, it captures the error i) due to solver ii) due to discretization - this is because the computation of $f(x)$ in Eq.~\eqref{eq:error} is exact (upto roundoff) and \emph{does not depend on the grid}.